bobaos/bdsd.sock/README.md

 Assuming you have Raspberry Pi with installed Raspbian with configured access to BAOS module via /dev/ttyAMA0.

+If not, follow instructions on [bobaos repository page](https://github.com/shabunin/bobaos#installation)

 **1. Clone repository to home folder, install dependencies.**

 ```